All Episodes

 Trump is not any of that.

-What he's really afraid of is somebody like Trump's gonna come along and get rid of these statists and big government control freaks that Jorge happens to like.
+What he's really afraid of is somebody like Trump's going to come along and get rid of these statists and big government control freaks that Jorge happens to like.

 Corruption, public lies?

-What the hell are we talking about if not this administration, the Clinton administration before?
+What the hell are we talking about if not this administration, the Clinton administration before, and whoever's running MACO and of course Venezuela?

-So there is your great model for modern journalism, Jorge Ramos.
+So there's your great model for modern journalism, Jorge Ramos.

 Now moving on to CNN's new day today, Chris Cuomo interviewing Trump.

-When you saw them on the show together last night, he's talking about Jorge and uh Meghan Kelly.
+When you saw them on the show together last night, he's talking about Jorge and Megan Kelly.

-When you saw him on the on the show together last night, did you think to yourself, why did I create these situations again?
+When you saw him on the show together last night, did you think to yourself, why did I create these situations again?

 Why did I have to bring up the Megan Kelly thing?